How many relationships can V have?

 Q: Is it possible to love more than one person at the same time?

 A: Yes, it is possible to experience love for multiple individuals simultaneously.
-Polyamory acknowledges and embraces the potential for multiple loving connections.
+Love is a complex emotion that can be felt and expressed in various ways.